-Its two months to go exactly.
+Its two months to go exactly, and head to Georgia.
 Two months until I uproot the place I’ve called home for the last six years, pack my life into boxes, and set off to see the world with my backpack.
 GULP.

 Every time I tell someone I’m going travelling I get asked the typical follow up questions: where are you going?
 How long are you going for?